mathisbukowski/Arcade/doc/arcade/DynamicLibraryObject.md

     :    Type of the function

     :material-location-enter: `symbolName`
-    :    Name of the symbol
+    :    const std::string & Name of the symbol

     :material-keyboard-return: **Return**
-    :    Function pointer
+    :    FuncType Function pointer

 ### getName<a name="getName"></a>